Revenue Recognition of Grants and Contracts by Not-for-Profit Entities

 |April 20, 2016||Board Meeting—The Board added the Revenue Recognition of Grants and Contracts by Not-for-Profit Entities project to the technical agenda|

-Background InformationIssues were raised by stakeholders (including the Not-for-Profit Advisory Committee [NAC], the American Institute of Certified Public Accountants [AICPA] Expert Panels, and others) indicating that there is difficulty and diversity in practice among NFPs with the following two issues:
+Background InformationIssues were raised by stakeholders (including the Not-for-Profit Advisory Committee [NAC], the American Institute of Certified Public Accountants [AICPA] Expert Panels, and others) indicating that there is difficulty and diversity in practice among not for profit entities (NFPs) with the following two issues:

 - Issue 1: Characterizing grants and similar contracts with government agencies and others as (i) reciprocal transactions (exchanges) or (ii) nonreciprocal transactions (contributions)